 I’m not trying to scare you here.
 And I’m not suggesting that turnout isn’t an excellent idea.
 In fact, I think that allowing a horse to move around is a great idea.
 The more room that a horse has to move around, the better.
 A 24′ x 24′ stall is better than a 12′ x 12′.
 A run attached to a stall is better than no run.
 A large paddock is better than a small one.
 But when you take a horse from a stall, and turn him out into a large exercise area, he’s most likely going to run, and run hard.
 And that’s when problems can occur.

-Here’s the problem.
+For the horse, however, here’s the problem.
 When a horse sticks his back leg in the ground, and turns at full speed, he generates a lot of force on the leg.
-There’s a name for that force – it’s called “torque.“ Torque is a twisting force that tends to cause rotation.
+There’s a name for that force – it’s called “torque.”
+Torque is a twisting force that tends to cause rotation.

 Here’s an illustration of what happens when the horse plants and turns.
 In the illustration to the left, the horse’s hind leg is in grey, marked by the letter, “O.” The force applied by the turning horse is in orange (it’s a wrench, in this illustration), and the direction of the force is marked by the arrows coming from “A” and “B”.